homebridge-simplisafe3/homebridge-simplisafe3/README.md

 - Due to transcoding requirements, when using a Raspberry Pi 3b video feeds will disconnect after ~20 seconds.
 RPi 4 or newer is recommended.
 See [issue #147](https://github.com/nzapponi/homebridge-simplisafe3/issues/147)

 ## Help & Support
-Any feedback is welcomed.
+All feedback is welcomed.
 For bugs, feature requests, etc. you may open an issue here.

 The official [Homebridge Discord server](https://discord.gg/kqNCe2D) and [Reddit community](https://www.reddit.com/r/homebridge/) are another great place to ask for help.